Whisperrr/SensitivityRandomizer/README.md

 ***

 Also, you can press __"P"__ on your keyboard to pause/unpause the program (toggle).
+So if you find a particular sensitivity you like (or hate for that matter), you can now pause to practice it for a while.
 It's sort of finicky though, and requires you to stop moving your mouse before pressing.
 With the "Debug" option set to 1, you'll be able to see a _PAUSE_ icon appear.

 ## Details